 This is the last Billiette Calling! column that the Scherling family possesses.
-Still, there has been no movement from the Fargo Acholic Anonymous Board of Directors regarding the family request to be given access to the columns they possess.
+Still, there has been no movement from the Fargo Acholic Anonymous Board of Directors regarding the family request to be given access to the columns they have stored.
 In a forced meeting with three Board members, I was threatened with physical harm to stop requesting access to files I was now told did not exist.
-The only items stored in the house, I was told, is an old computer and a file drawer.
-My request to see these was not addressed.
+The only items stored in the house, I was told, are an old computer and a file drawer.
+My request to see these were not addressed.
 The family’s hope now is that someone or organization in the community has kept these Sliver Dollar AA newsletters and will allow them to be copied.
-Bob Lind, Fargo Forum columnist, has been informed that we are looking for Billiette’s Silver Dollar columns.
+Bob Lind and the Fargo Forum have been informed that we are looking for Billiette’s Silver Dollar columns.

 My trip up the mountain was fantastic.
 I was in never, never land, somewhere over the rainbow, with an attitude of “who cares?”.
-Fact was, I was in a progressive numb-out!
-Over the top and on the down side became a nightmare.
+The fact was, I was in a progressive numb-out!
+Over the top and on the downside became a nightmare.
 I became aware that something was out of whack; the brakes went out; the bus went careening down and down as I started screaming, “STOP, STOP THE BUS AND LET ME OFF!”
 It didn’t stop!
 As the bus was headed over the cliff to crash into the valley below, the door opened and I leaped off.
-There by the road was God, waiting with the open arms of love and safety.
+Thereby the road was God, waiting with the open arms of love and safety.
 But I still know that Johnny is hovering around the corner, tempting us to get back on the bus.
 “No Thanks J.B., I have God’s power in my life today!”

-As I was leaving the funeral home I said a little prayer’ “God, thank you for what you’ve taught me in AA – how to love, to find peace of mind, to forgive those who have hurt me, to make amends to those I’ve hurt, for your persistent nudging me to make amends to my sons’ father, asking for his forgiveness.
-I am thankful that I have leaned another lesson form this sorrowful death, DON’T PUT OFF FOR TOMORROW WHAT YOU SHOULD DO TODAY.
+As I was leaving the funeral home I said a little prayer “God, thank you for what you’ve taught me in AA – how to love, to find peace of mind, to forgive those who have hurt me, to make amends to those I’ve hurt, for your persistent nudging me to make amends to my sons’ father, asking for his forgiveness.
+I am thankful that I have learned another lesson from this sorrowful death, DON’T PUT OFF FOR TOMORROW WHAT YOU SHOULD DO TODAY.
 THEN THERE WILL BE NO REGRETS!
-My sons’ father and I parted friend, because in AA we learn to say, “I’m sorry!”
+My sons’ father and I parted friends because in AA we learn to say, “I’m sorry!”
 Remember … God says, “NOTHING IS GOING TO HAPPEN TO YOU TODAY THAT YOU AND I CAN’T HANDLE TOGETHER!”

 I remember when my belief in Santa Claus was shattered.
-Dad dressed up to play Santa until the year I realized, he was always in the back room when Santa arrived, appearing shorty after he left.
+Dad dressed up to play Santa until the year I realized, he was always in the back room when Santa arrived, appearing shortly after he left.
 The next year to throw me off the scent, he asked Dan Olson, one of his photographers to play Santa.
 Santa had gotten much larger during the year and when I looked into his eyes, I thought I saw Dan there.
 As soon as Santa left, I rushed to the front window, pulled back the curtains, and saw Santa getting into Mr. Olson’s car – reality hit me, all we see may not be real.

-Billiette describes a process that all alcoholics need to be aware of becoming “physically, mentally, emotionally and spiritually bankrupt before the ‘alter of drink’, becoming a “liar, a cheat, a conniver, a hag, a bitch, a spoiled brat who screams and threatens annihilation or stalks about of the room if you don’t get your own way.
+Billiette describes a process that all alcoholics need to be aware of becoming “physically, mentally, emotionally and spiritually bankrupt before the ‘altar of drink’, becoming a “liar, a cheat, a conniver, a hag, a bitch, a spoiled brat who screams and threatens annihilation or stalks about of the room if you don’t get your own way.
 What a catastrophe my life had become!”
-It seems just reading this should jolt a person in to realizing his/her loss of life.
+It seems just reading this should jolt a person into realizing his/her loss of life.

-Dream 06.08.2021 6:00am.
-I have been at a conference in France and I am now at the airport to catch a plane.
-I meet school mate David Stillman who helps me pack up all my Sachi bags into one very compact carry-on bag.
+Dream 06.08.2021.
+I have been to a conference in France and I am now at the airport to catch a plane.
+I meet schoolmate David Stillman who helps me pack up all my Sachi bags into one very compact carry-on bag.
 I then am looking for the way to the terminal and ask two older ladies who do not understand what I am asking.
 I then interrupt a fellow listening to headphone music to ask and he points the way to a lower level, which I take a spiral staircase down to.

 Associations: I worked several hours yesterday on the 4th Billiette Calling Blog post whose outline is almost complete.
 To complete it, I need to amplify Progoff’s treatment he wrote about in Chapter XI From synchronicity to the transcausal, which I started re-reading, ending with me falling asleep “working of the archetypal element in a situation cannot be encompassed in any of the usual definitions of causality.
 It is not causal, but rather recrystallizing and restructuring.”

-Amplification: I fell asleep with Progoff’s description of this process trying to apply it to what is unfolding with the synchronistic experience of being confronted at the AA meeting and then reading about a bellicose confrontation of the same nature.
+Amplification: I fell asleep with Progoff’s description of this process trying to apply it to what is unfolding with the synchronistic experience of being confronted by a bellicose member at the AA meeting and then reading about a bellicose confrontation of the same nature.

 Amplification2 This is going to take time and space to unpack.
 I have space but do I have time?
 Look in your files now to see what you have collected on Progoff.
 I found my Progoff work in Project 4 / Writing / Manuscripts / Resources / Authors.
 I will begin again to work on using Progoff’s At a Journal Workshop, which I attended many years ago.
 How is it that I have not kept at this?
-Do I have time to publish this work?
+Do I have time to finish this work?
 We shall see… Yes, I am aware of the “sacred space between me and the (my) ancestors…” (Romanyshyn, Wounded researcher, 2007: 344) and that they are now looking over my shoulders as I write this.
 This is really what keeps me writing, knowing that Billiette is watching over this effort.
 Steven